Check out SWAG, our new pollution control video game!

 (NEO Nu = Northeast Ohio + the Egyptian word for water)

 This first annual summer program offers an opportunity for our youth to experience the physical and mental health benefits of engaging with nature through exciting recreational and educational outdoor activities.
 Water quality testing, aquatic service learning, and kayaking are some of the perks that come with living near one of the largest sources of freshwater in the world - Lake Erie!

 NEO Nu strengthens our youth’s bodies and expands their thought process by developing a mind-set that sees beyond limits and motivates youth to become active stewards in the preservation and protection of our local waterways.

 The UFTE provides people from urban communities with opportunities to explore natural environments in Ohio.
 Each exploration involves aspects of environmental science, art, social justice, and thought-provoking group discussions that are engaging and insightful.

 The Outdoor Recreation Excursions take place throughout the year and include activities such as hiking, bird watching, horseback riding, canoeing, tent camping, and snow shoeing.
 Additionally, two Neighborhood Beatification Projects take place in the Spring and Fall and include activities like tree plantings, community clean-ups, and invasive species removal.

-The Urban Field Trip Existence is open to all urban community members!
-Families, residents, and subject matter exerts of all ages are encouraged to join in as participants or Project Leader Volunteers.
+The Urban Field Trip Experience is open to all urban community members!
+Families, residents, and subject matter experts of all ages are encouraged to join in as participants or Project Leader Volunteers.

-Although applications are accepted year-round on a rolling basis, applications are reviewed in November and May before the upcoming internship terms begin.
+Although applications are accepted year-round on a rolling basis, applications are reviewed in November and May before the upcoming internship term begins.

-Along with the volunteering opportunities that Organic Connects provides, OC shares opportunities from our partner organizations.
+Along with the volunteering opportunities that Organic Connects provides, OC also shares opportunities from our partner organizations.